wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

    2. Pull the logs that the Diego Cell generated over that interval.
 The Diego Cell ID is the same as the BOSH instance ID.
    3. Pull the BBS logs over that same time interval.
    4. Contact VMware Tanzu Support.
-3. As a last resort, if you cannot wait for VMware Tanzu Support, it sometimes helps to recreate the Diego Cell by running bosh recreate.
-For information about the bosh recreate command syntax, see Deployments in Commands in the BOSH documentation.
+3. As a last resort, if you cannot wait for VMware Tanzu Support, it sometimes helps to recreate the Diego Cell by running `bosh recreate`.
+For information about the bosh recreate command syntax, see [Deployments](https://bosh.io/docs/cli-v2/#deployment-mgmt) under Commands in the BOSH documentation.
 Warning: Recreating a Diego Cell destroys its logs.
 To enable a root cause analysis of the Diego Cell’s problem, save out its logs before running `bosh recreate`.

-## TAS Gorouter File Descriptor
+## TAS Gorouter File Descriptors

 Number of file descriptors currently used by the Gorouter job.